Magazine Featured Rotisserie Built Satellite Pro Touring 6.1 EFI HEMI V8 A727

 Brutally fast and visually stunning, this awesome Plymouth perfectly embodies the tried and true philosophy of pushing the envelope as far as the arc will go.
-With the potential to rip off impressive track times, and top notch craftsmanship that's good enough to land national trophies, it's ready to hit the dogleg tomorrow morning and win the show tomorrow night!
+With top notch craftsmanship and the ability to land impressive trophies, it's ready to hit the road tomorrow morning and win the show tomorrow night!

 You May Also Be Interested In